 - Ochi-Hubble (most probable, single-parameter via Hs)

-- Response Data: includes RAOs and response amplitudes and phase angles for all modes and all wave samples
+- Response Data: includes RAOs and phase angles for all modes and all Critical Points

 - Forcing Data: includes total, inertial, and diffraction wave excitation forcing amplitudes per unit wave amplitude and phase angles